-A Starter Programme is organised for all new parents, giving them the opportunity to come into school, join their children in class and to meet and find out about other professionals who can support them.
+A Starter Programme is organised for all new parents, giving them the opportunity to come into school for Stay & Play sessions before their child starts school and to meet and find out about other professionals who can support them.
 In October, all parents will be offered appointments to meet with the child's class teacher for a Personalised Plan meeting.
 They will be invited to contribute to priorities and targets for their child's Personalised Plan, which will derive from the child's Education, Health and Care Plan (EHCP).
 The aim is for the targets to be challenging yet realistic, and to provide opportunities for pupils to generalise their learning to contexts outside of school.
 This approach should enable parents and professionals to share skills and information, developing mutual respect and a positive working relationship.